The Christmas Candle: Reception

-On the aggregator Rotten Tomatoes, the film received 21% positive reviews based on 24 reviews with an average rating of 4.2/10.
+On the aggregator Rotten Tomatoes, the film received 22% positive reviews based on 23 reviews with an average rating of 4.2/10.
 The New York Daily News described it as a "Dickens-meets-Sunday-school movie", and that it was "as artless as the setup [was] muddled".
 The New York Post referred to it as a "throwback, made-for-TV-style film" with a "cheesy climax".
 The Arizona Republic judged it as "resolutely stiff and hollow".
+Mark Kermode gave the film a negative review and found the film to be overly sentimental and lacking in genuine emotion.
+Kermode felt that the story was predictable and the performances were not strong enough to elevate the material.
+He also mentioned that the film’s attempt to blend a traditional Christmas story with a more modern sensibility didn’t quite work.

 Rare positive reviews included The Portsmouth News, which gave the film 4 stars writing "Boyle's performance is endearing and her stunning vocal talent continues to dazzle while the gentle chemistry between Matheson and Barks complements the piece without upstaging the film's central ideas."
 The Los Angeles Times wrote, "Hammy histrionics of a Hallmark movie are present, but its message of community and faith shines brighter."
 The Dove Foundation awarded 5 Doves as a "Family-Approved" film.
 The film expanded from five to over 390 venues for its second week.